Polestar-Community/polestar4/README.md

 These are a copy of the official release statements from polestart. https://www.polestar.com/us/manual/polestar-4/2025/software-updates/

+### 4.2.2

+- Improved climate system performance, reducing the likelihood of condensation on the windows and improving airflow
+- Battery pre-conditioning improvements: minimum estimated state of charge at arrival now reduced from 22% to 7%.
+Battery preconditioning requires a destination to a DC charger to be set.
+- Improvements when toggling between Adaptive Cruise Control and Pilot Assist functions.
+Your set speed now remains when switching between ACC and PA instead of using the current speed limit as a target speed.
+- Introduction of an instrument panel message alerting you when the driver alert system is temporarily unavailable.
+This may occur if, for example, you cover parts of your face during driving, and the system cannot detect you.
+- Climate system improved to avoid issue with automatic steering wheel heating not activating at low temperatures.
+- General stability improvements.

+### 4.2.1

+- Enabling Digital Key functionality for Apple devices; requires future activation email (Only for European vehicles)
+- Improved charging behavior: the vehicle will release the charging cable for 90 seconds when the vehicle is unlocked and the charging limit has not yet been reached (AC charging only)
+- Introduction of battery preconditioning, applicable when destination to a DC charger is set and the estimated state-of-charge at arrival is above 22%
+- Enabling switch from Pilot Assist to Adaptive Cruise Control by double-clicking on the steering wheel control
+- Improved behavior for Lane Keeping Aid, Pilot Assist and Adaptive Cruise Control
+- Adaptive Cruise Control now available with trailer mode
+- One Pedal Drive available in three levels (standard, low, off) via steering wheel controls
+- One Pedal Drive setting now saved to corresponding driver profiles
+- Enables future Dashcam in-vehicle app (will require micro-SD card).
+- Sound notification when switching off Pilot Assist or Adaptive Cruise Control removed

 ### 4.1.11

 Released at end of november 2024